Ekeany/Fault-Detection-Esembly-Line/README.md

 # Fault-Detection-Esembly-Line

-In this practical exercise, we are dealing with a bottling production line in a facility bottling CocaCola for the Irish domestic market.
-We have a set of images, taken under near constant factory lighting conditions, of the bottles as they leave the bottling line.
-The bottling company require a vision system to automatically identify a number of specific faults that may occur during the filling, labelling and capping stages of production so that these bottles can be intercepted prior to packaging.
+## Introduction

-Your task is to design and prototype a vision system to detect the set of fault conditions that may occur together with identifying the type of fault that has occurred.
-You will develop this prototype system using the software and the techniques discussed in the course.
+This assignment deals with the application of image processing techniques within a visual inspection system.
+The aim of the assignment is to correctly identify each of the following fault conditions that may occur in a coca cola bottling plant:

-## Task Specification – Automated Visual Inspection
+1. Bottle under-filled or not filled at all.
-You are required to develop a visual inspection system that correctly identifies each of the following fault conditions that may occur in the bottling plant:
+2. Bottle over-filled.
-1. bottle under-filled or not filled at all
+3. The Bottles label is missing.
-2. bottle over-filled
+4. The bottle has a label but the label printing has failed.
-3. bottle has label missing
+5. The Bottle label is crooked.
-4. bottle has label but label printing has failed (i.e. label is white)
+6. The cap of the bottle is missing.
-5. bottle label is not straight
+7. The bottle is deformed
-6. bottle cap is missing
+Each image is taken for an individual bottle leaving the production line.
+Therefore the faults occurring in the bottles at the sides of the image will be detected separately when they themselves are photographed at the centre of an image respectively.
+Some of the images will contain no bottle at the centre of the image.
+However this is not a fault but merely a gap in the production flow.
-7. bottle is deformed (i.e. squashed) in some way
+Therefore images with faults in the bottles on either side, or a missing bottle in the centre have been ignored and only the seven faults above have been considered.

-In each image we are only interested in classifying the central bottle in the image.
-One image is taken for each bottle leaving the production line so faults occurring in bottles at the sides will be detected separately when these particular bottles are themselves photographed central to the image.
+## Algorithms.
-Additionally, some images may have no bottle in the centre of the image – this is not a fault, just a
+### Under filled.

-gap in the production flow stemming from a machine operating further up the line.
-Images with faults in the bottles on either side, or a missing bottle in the centre should be ignored by your system – only the seven faults above must be reported.
-You can tackle each of the cases in any order you wish.
-Some examples contain more than one fault with the central bottle – identify as many as you can.
+The aim of this algorithm is to detect if a bottle is either under filled or not filled at all.
+To complete this task the algorithm focuses its attention to a specific region of interest just above the label demonstrated in (Fig 1).
+The new cropped image is then converted to grayscale and a threshold is then applied to this image to isolate the black pixels.
+(Fig 1.)
+Clearly shows the contrast between an under filled bottle in the central image and normal bottle located on the right hand side.
+To classify each case the percentage of black pixels in the entire image is calculated and if this value is below a certain threshold value of approximately 0.25 then a fault has been detected.